 The Jones Act is designed to protect the legal rights of oil rig workers as well as the rights of those who work on jack-up rigs, barges, drill ships, crew boats, and other moveable vessels.
 Under maritime law, oil rigs are considered vessels and that means protection for people injured while working on an oil rig.

 A Forbes magazine report listed working on an oil rig as one of the top ten worst jobs in 2010.
 The report evaluated several different jobs by set criteria which consisted of work environment, physical demands, extreme stress, median income, and hiring prospects.
-Oil rig work ranked so low becasue of the high amounts of stress, the extreme physical demand, and numerous onsite hazards.
+Oil rig work ranked so low because of the high amounts of stress, the extreme physical demand, and numerous onsite hazards.
 Many of these hazards associated with the job could result in severe injury or death.
 Injury on the job can lead to major financial strain such as:

 - Long Term Rehabilitation